-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 It is generally considered unfair to terminate a franchisee for minor infractions or without giving the franchisee an opportunity to cure defaults that are capable of being cured (eg, payment delays).
 Immediate termination without advance notice should be reserved only for the most serious defaults, such as fraud, abandonment of the franchise business or bankruptcy.

-As a practical matter, franchisors should document franchisees' defaults and send advance notices of defaults to franchisees.
-Where applicable, franchisees should be given reasonable time to cure their defaults.
+As a practical matter, franchisors should document franchisees' defaults and send advance notice of default to franchisees.
+Where applicable, franchisees should be given reasonable time to cure the default.
 Consistent communication and fair treatment of franchisees can help the franchisor to avoid claims of unfair termination.

-7.9 Are there any restrictions on repatriating moneys out of your jurisdictions?
+7.9 Are there any restrictions on repatriating funds out of your jurisdictions?

 There are no such restrictions, unless the franchisor is subject to economic or trade sanctions imposed by the government of Canada.